terramate-io/terramate/docs/cli/functions/index.md

 description: Terramate provides the same built-in functions as Terraform  but prefixed with tm_.

 prev:
-  text: 'Generate File'
+  text: 'Define and manage workflows with Terramate Scripts'
-  link: '/cli/code-generation/generate-file'
+  link: '/cli/scripts/'

 next:
   text: 'tm_ternary'